kapilt/chalice/docs/source/topics/tf.rst

 terraform.
 This is provided via the ``chalice package --pkg-format terraform`` command.

-When you run this command, chalice will generate the AWS Lambda deployment package that contains your application as well as a `Terraform <https://terraform.io>`__ template.
-You can then use a terraform to deploy your chalice application.
+When you run this command, chalice will generate the AWS Lambda deployment package that contains your application and a `Terraform
+<https://terraform.io>`__ configuration file.
+You can then use the
+terraform cli to deploy your chalice application.

 Considerations
 --------------